Him (Buffy the Vampire Slayer)

 "Him" is the sixth episode of the seventh and final season of the television series Buffy the Vampire Slayer.
+The episode aired on November 5, 2002 on UPN.

 Plot

 Xander introduces a reluctant Spike to his new living environment: Xander's apartment.
 Buffy tries to convince an equally reluctant Xander that Spike needs their help and a place better than the school basement to live.
 Buffy and Dawn talk privately about Buffy's feelings for Spike and why she is helping him in light of the pain he has caused her.
 Dawn starts to rant about love and relationships and Buffy leaves so she can return to work.
 Dawn then sees an attractive jock named R.J. on the football field and falls in love with him.

 Buffy fights with and kills a demon at Anya's apartment that was sent by D'Hoffryn.
-Anya thanks her, but does not want to appear weak.
-Buffy explains that the gang needs Anya's help and she wants to protect her friends, Anya included.
+Anya thanks her, but does not "want to need anyone's help."
+Buffy explains that the gang needs her and she wants to protect her friends.
 At the high school, Dawn awkwardly tries to start a conversation with R.J., who is discussing cheerleader tryouts with another player, O'Donnell, and two cheerleaders.
-Later, Dawn tries out for the cheerleading team wearing Buffy's old cheerleading uniform, but she falls and makes a fool out of herself.
+Later, Dawn tries out for the cheerleading team wearing Buffy's old cheerleading uniform, but she falls and makes a fool of herself.
 At home that night, Dawn locks herself in the bathroom and cuts up the cheerleading uniform while Buffy tries to get her to come out.

 Buffy tries to offer help and support, but considering Buffy's track record with guys, Dawn is not interested.
 The next day at school, Dawn overhears O'Donnell inform R.J. that he will not be starting quarterback for the game and she confronts O'Donnell.
 She yells at him at first, but then in a moment of anger, she shoves him and he falls down a flight of stairs.
-Dawn has a meeting with Principal Wood and Buffy about the incident and informs them that the jock just tripped and fell down the stairs.
-Buffy realizes though that Dawn may have been motivated by her love for R.J. and actually pushed O'Donnell down the stairs.
+Dawn has a meeting with Principal Wood and Buffy about the incident and informs them that the jock just tripped and fell; Buffy realizes, though, that Dawn might have been motivated by her love for R.J. and actually pushed O'Donnell down the stairs.